 How to Make Pecan Crusted Chicken Tenders:

 These pecan chicken tenders are easier than they look!
+We skip frying in favor of baking & use a few tricks to make the whole process streamlined and easy.
 I use a shortcut method to traditional dredging (coating your chicken).
 Instead of dipping in flour, then an egg batter, then the crumb coating, I mix up a thicker batter, eliminating one of the steps.
 It works WONDERS and the breadcrumbs stick really well.
 Here’s how the process goes:

 - First, I grind pecans to make the pecan crumb coating.
 I put them in a shallow bowl or plate.